wreckbeck/book-review-site/README.md

 ![Site Layout](images/layout.png "Site Layout")

-In this exercise you will create the HTML to go along with content for 3 pages of HTML.
-The pages of your site will be the pieces of an online book review site.
-You will structure the content given in the content folder with semantic html tags providing meaning to the content.
+In this exercise, we will create the HTML to go along with content for 3 pages of HTML.
+The pages of our site will be the pieces of an online book review site.
+We will structure the content given in the content folder with semantic HTML tags providing meaning to the content.

 Each page must have a:
 -  Doctype, head, and body of an HTML